 Generally, unknown sizes are constructed whenever the true size cannot be expressed.
 The following lists all possible sources of unknown sizes.

 Size going out of scope

-An unknown size is created when the proper size of an array refers to a name that has gone out of scope:
+An unknown size is created in some cases when the a type references a name that has gone out of scope: